 Feel free to experiment: for example, switch back to your producer terminal (previous step) to write additional events, and see how the events immediately show up in your consumer terminal.

-In this tutorial we have learned about the basics of Apache Kafka.
-We installed the Kafka and then configured it.
+In this tutorial we have learned about the basics of Apache Kafka use.
+We installed the Kafka queuing service and then configured it.
 We also learned how to create topics in Kafka, send messages to topics and how to read messages from the topics.
 I hope this article was useful for you.
 Let’s meet in next article.

 You may find following links relevant: